avkabanov/players-messaging/Readme.md

 ## Overview
 In this solution communication between two players is implemented.
 Messages can be transferred using inMemory message queue or using socket.

+### Restrictions
+Only java core is allowed to use.
+All frameworks are restricted

 ## Structure Overview
 ### Players